My Journey Into Climate Skepticism

 I tried talking about the non-climate problems caused by fossil fuels.
 For example, burning gasoline releases fine particulates that get into people’s lungs and cause respiratory illness,[8] like asthma.
 The direct health implications of fossil fuels are another good reason to stop using them, and few people I talked to disagreed.

 Similarly, I tried reframing climate solutions.
-Instead of emphasizing emissions reductions (which can trigger sensitivity for skeptics), I spoke about other benefits of change efforts.
+Instead of emphasizing emissions reductions (which can trigger sensitivity for climate skeptics), I spoke about other benefits of change efforts.
 For example, I study regeneration, which describes any process that improves the health of human or ecological systems.
 Regeneration can both slow down climate change and create other benefits for people.
 In regenerative agriculture, for example, soil sequesters more carbon, which slows down global warming.
 The same practices also lead to healthier food, more biodiversity, and protection against droughts.
 I found that emphasizing these benefits reduced pushback in my conversations.

 How I Changed From Engaging With Climate Skeptics